tjb16147/delivery_sim/README.md

 # RL Parts
 ## Template
-For the Reinforcement learning part, we use the "Proximal Policy Optimization", the policy-based method to directly optimize the policy without explicitly learning a value functions.
+For the Reinforcement learning part, we use the "Proximal Policy Optimization", the policy-based method (John et al., 2017) to directly optimize the policy without explicitly learning a value functions.
 In addition, the mechanism of PPO try to update the policy closely to the previous policy to make sure that the policy remain stable on each update.
 In this case, the initial speed of the tray is starting from the randomness and the learning mechanism will slowly update its policy and its actions through the reinforcement learning.

 ## Environment
 The simulation environment has been converted into the object-oriented structure in order to setup the multiple environment (running agents in multiple environment at the same time) called on the reinforcement learning module.
 Also the multiple methods for reinforcement learning (i.e, get_reward, get_observation, etc.) are added in this module.